Introduction to pypsa#

 Optimisation#

 With all input data transferred into PyPSA’s data structure, we can now build and run the resulting optimisation problem.
 In PyPSA, building, solving and retrieving results from the optimisation model is contained in a single function call n.optimize().
-This function optimizes dispatch and investment decisions for least cost.
+This function optimizes the operational dispatch decisions for least cost, as well as investment decisions for components marked as extendable (more on this next time).

-The n.optimize() function can take a variety of arguments.
+The n.optimize() function can take many arguments.
 The most relevant for the moment is the choice of the solver.
 We already know some solvers from the introduction to linopy (e.g. “highs” and “gurobi”).
-They need to be installed on your computer, to use them here!
+They need to be installed in your environment (e.g. conda), to use them here:

 Hide code cell output